Get Ahead of New School Year Anxiety

 Here are three simple ways to help your child transition from worry into security and self-confidence, no matter how much they’re dreading school.

 There are many ways to be smart.
-And, your child’s ultimate success life is not solely determined by their performance relative to their grade-level. (check out my personal experience here)
+And, your child’s ultimate success in life is not solely determined by their performance relative to their grade level. (check out my personal experience here)

 Work with your child to make a list of strengths that have nothing to do with grades.
 Consciously affirm and reinforce them.
 Here’s a fun strengths checklist and positive practice to keep optimistic thoughts top-of-mind.